Keshwanth/Keshwanth_analyticsavenue/Power BI/Marketting Analytics/readme.md

 ## Dataset

-The dashboard is built on an ad performance dataset with:[file:1]
+The dashboard is built on an ad performance dataset with:

 - Campaign information: campaign name, page, day, delivery status
 - Audience attributes: age (binned), gender, city